klvijeth/MPLS-VPN/README.md

 # MPLS-VPN

-MPLS-VPN is implemented in CISCO Switches on GNS3 VM
+MPLS-VPN with OSPF is implemented in CISCO Switches on GNS3 VM